Roxanne Pallett: Career

-False accusation on Big Brother and further accusation
+False accusation on Celebrity Big Brother and further accusation

-In August 2018, whilst participating in the twenty-second series of Celebrity Big Brother, Pallett falsely accused fellow housemate Ryan Thomas of punching her.
+In August 2018, whilst participating in the twenty-second series of Celebrity Big Brother, to the confusion of viewers, Pallett falsely accused fellow housemate Ryan Thomas of punching her "repeatedly, unprovoked and completely deliberately" during a play-fight.
 She later slept in the spare bedroom, after she claimed that she felt uncomfortable sleeping in the same room as him.
-Following the incident, Thomas was given a formal warning, and maintained that he did it with "no malice".
+Following the incident, Thomas was given a formal warning, and maintained that there had been "no malice" in any of his conduct.
 However, Pallett branded him a "liar", and a "woman beater".
-She subsequently decided to leave the house in the early hours of Day 17 (1 September 2018).
-Two days after leaving the house, on 3 September 2018, she returned for an interview with show host Emma Willis, which was shown during that night's eviction programme, where she apologised, stating she had made a "horrible mistake" and said that she wanted to be forgiven for her actions.
+In the face of crowds outside the house "booing her name", she subsequently decided to leave the house in the early hours of Day 17 (1 September 2018).
+Two days after leaving the house, on 3 September 2018, she returned for an interview with show host Emma Willis, shown during that night's eviction programme.
+In the face of Willis challenging her statements regarding Thomas, observing Pallett "could have ruined him", Pallett apologised, stating she had made a "horrible mistake" and said that she wanted to be forgiven for her actions.
 The incident, which generated more than 25,000 viewer complaints to Ofcom, was dubbed "punchgate" by some sections of the press.
+Viewers called Pallett's interview "insincere" and a "publicity stunt" undertaken as "damage limitation".
+Pallett subsequently fully withdrew her false accusations and admitted her fault, apologising to Thomas and saying her actions were "an overreaction to what wasn't a malicious act.
+I was sensitive and emotional and mistook what was playful - I apologise for it, I shouldn't have questioned his motivation."

-Following this incident, actor Sam Attwater claimed he had a similar experience with Pallett during the Rocky Horror tour in which they both took part.
+Following this incident, actor Sam Attwater claimed he had a similar experience with Pallett during the Rocky Horror tour in which they both took part; having hit him, Pallett left the stage claiming to have been struck by Attwater.
+Actor Connor Byrne supported Attwater's statement, having himself been accused of "violence" whilst working with Pallett on a pantomime the previous year, notwithstanding the presence of a colleague at the time who could attest to the falsity of Pallett's claim.